Close

 What documents are required for an insurance claim?

-These documents vary with the kind of the claim you are making but they typically involve a completed claim form, a proof of loss, a proof of identity and a bank information.
-Your insurance company may ask to provide certain requirements.
+These documents vary with the kind of claim you are making, but they typically involve a completed claim form, a proof of loss, a proof of identity, and bank information.
+Your insurance company may ask you to provide certain information.
 Delays can be avoided by using complete documents.

 3